 Bre Evans-Santiago

-Bre Evans-Santiago is an award-winner author, Chair, and Associate Professor in the Teacher Education Department at California State University, Bakersfield.
-Her research focuses on culturally-sustaining pedagogy and practices in TK–8 schools.
-Dr. Evans-Santiago also has research experience in improvement science as it relates to Residencies and educational programs.
-Her current research projects include, but are not limited to, Black, Indigenous, and People of Color issues in education as well as intersectionalities connected to Queer People of Color.
-Dr. Evans-Santiago is also the Co-Director for the Center for Transformational Educator Preparation Programs where she leads and supports CSU campuses to recruit, prepare and retain teachers of color across California.
-Her award-winning book Mistakes We Have Made: Implications for Social Justice Educators (Myers Education Press, 2020) provides a vulnerable perspective of everyday scenarios and strategies for teachers of all ages to reflect upon while teaching with a social justice framework.
-Her accolades include 2022-23 Faculty Leadership and Service Award, 2023 Unity Award, and the 2022 Administrator of the year award for Professor of Education.
+Bre Evans-Santiago (she/her) is an author, Chair, and Associate Professor in the Teacher Education Department at California State University, Bakersfield.
+Her research focuses on culturally sustaining pedagogy and practices in TK–8 schools.
+Her award-winning book Mistakes We Have Made: Implications for Social Justice Educators (Myers Education Press, 2020) provides a vulnerable perspective on everyday scenarios and strategies for teachers of all ages to reflect upon while teaching with a social justice framework.

 Books by Bre Evans-Santiago: